stevieb9/voxelab-aquila/README.md

     G1 F60 Z0

+## Auto level the bed

+On the display, go to `Leveling`, `Create new mesh`.
+When complete, save it to EEPROM.

 ## Display progress from Octoprint

 To have the UI display the progress when printing from Octoprint, within octoprint,